mudit023/templates/.github/PULL_REQUEST_TEMPLATE.md

-## if there are UI changes or Animation, add GIFs
+## Mobile & Desktop Screenshots or GIFs(If Template have animations)